-The Subject testified that he never challenged the Service Recipient to fight in the bathroom, and never had any intention of physically attacking the Service Recipient.
-Hearsay is admissible in administrative proceedings and an administrative determination may be based solely upon hearsay evidence under appropriate circumstances Gray v.
+There are multiple hearsay statements in the record which, if credited, establish that the Subject choked the Service Recipient.
+The pivotal hearsay statement is the recorded interview with who alleges that she observed the Subject choking the Service Recipient with two different techniques.
+Hearsay is admissible in administrative proceedings and an administrative determination may be based solely upon hearsay evidence under appropriate circumstances.
+Gray v.
 Adduci, 73 N.Y.2d 741 (1988), 300 Gramatan Avenue Associates v.
 State Division of Human Rights, 45 N.Y.2d 176 (1978), Eagle v.
 Patterson, 57 N.Y.2d 831 (1982), People ex rel Vega v.
 Smith, 66 N.Y.2d 130 (1985).
-A crucial concern with respect to hearsay evidence is the inability to- cross examine the person who originally made the statement in order to evaluate his or her credibility.
-Such evidence, then, must be carefully scrutinized and weight attributed to it depending upon its degree of apparent reliability.
+A crucial concern with respect to hearsay evidence is the inability to cross-examine the person who originally made the statement in order to evaluate his or her credibility.
+Such evidence, then, must be carefully scrutinized and weight attributed to it would depend upon its degree of apparent reliability.
 Factors to be considered in evaluating the reliability of hearsay include the circumstances under which the statements were initially made, information bearing upon the credibility of the person who made the statement and his or her motive to fabricate, and the consistency and degree of inherent believability of the statements.
+The AJL presiding over the hearing, having listened to the recorded interview of and having also listened to and observed in-person, the hearing testimony of the Subject, finds that the statement of is credited evidence and the hearing testimony of the Subject, specifically his denial that he choked or put his hands on the Service Recipient, is incredible.
+Additionally, the allegation of choking is corroborated by the Service's Recipient's hearsay statement as well as the observation of the therapist that the Service Recipient had red marks, and more specifically finger marks on his neck.
+(See generally Justice Center Exhibit 14)